powenn/AltServer-Linux-ShellScript/README.md

 - Daemon mode will start automatically after device connected and press Enter
 - Update option and update notification

+## Announcement

+AltServer for Linux is from [NyaMisty](https://github.com/NyaMisty),so you should thank to NyaMisty more ,also for any question to AltServer-Linux,you should ask or crate issue in https://github.com/NyaMisty/AltServer-Linux rather than this repository,I just providing scripts to make the operation more easier.

 ## Note

 Just run `./run.sh` and follow the instruction

 ***Not work on every linux distribution and architectures,report issues to [issues](https://github.com/powenn/AltServer-Linux-ShellScript/issues)***

 ## Get start